 This fund has not designated a reference benchmark to determine whether it is aligned with the environmental and/or social characteristics that it promotes.

-Reference benchmarks are

-whether the financial product attains the environmental or social characteristics that they promote,
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 Where can I find more product specific information online?